-Dr. Alexander Kriss is a Clinical Psychologist in the Murray Hill neighborhood in Manhattan who specializes in personality disorders, including Borderline Personality Disorder (BPD), existential crises, life transitions, depression, anxiety, trauma, and behavioral addictions, such as social media use, gambling, sports betting, and/or video games.
+Dr. Alexander Kriss is a clinical psychologist based in the Tarrytown/Sleepy Hollow area of Westchester County.
+He specializes in personality disorders, including Borderline Personality Disorder (BPD), existential crises, depression, anxiety, trauma, and behavioral addictions, such as social media, gambling, and/or video games.
 He also has extensive experience working with individuals who are experiencing disruptions in their day-to-day functioning.
 He works with teens and adults across the lifespan.

 Dr. Kriss’s treatment approach is largely psychoanalytic with a mixture of humanistic and existential therapies.
 He works with his clients to determine areas in which they are struggling, as well as the ways they do and do not find a sense of purpose in their lives.

-Rather than just offer behavioral techniques, Dr. Kriss looks to understand the reason(s) behind troubling behaviors, so that clients are better able to make long-lasting changes.
+Rather than only offering behavioral techniques, Dr. Kriss looks to understand the reasons behind troubling behaviors, so that clients are better able to make long-lasting changes.
 It is often difficult to change our actions because we do not know how else to achieve the feeling that those actions provide: by connecting past experiences to current issues, Dr. Kriss helps clients unearth the meaning behind behavior, so that they can start to feel more aware and in control.